SizweM31/SizweM31/README.md

 - 👋 Hi, I’m @SizweM31
-- 👀 I’m interested in data science
+- 👀 I’m interested in data science, automated testing and Techincal writing
 - 🌱 I’m currently learning python and data visualization
 - 💞️ I’m looking to collaborate on any python and SQL projects as well as any data analytics project
 - 📫 How to reach me, email address:sizwemaj@gmail.com